nadundesilva/mesh-manager/README.md

 # mesh-manager
-Collection of tools for deploying micro-services like a pro
+Collection of tools for deploying microservices like a pro